apache/www-site/content/jcp/sunopenletterfaq.md

-Title: Open Letter to Sun Microsystems - JCK
+Title: FAZ - Open Letter to Sun Microsystems - JCK

 license: https://www.apache.org/licenses/LICENSE-2.0

+# {{title}}

-# FAQ Open Letter to Sun Microsystems #
+# FAQ Open Letter to Sun Microsystems
 We have created the following FAQ to provide background information on the [open letter to Sun microsystems.](sunopenletter.html)